-For the three months ended June 30, 2015 and 2014, rental income was \$125.2 million and \$119.7 million, respectively, for our GLP Capital segment, which included \$12.9 million and \$12.4 million of revenue for the real estate taxes paid by our tenants on the leased properties.
-For the six months ended June 30, 2015 and 2014, rental income was \$250.0 million and \$237.9 million, respectively, for our GLP Capital segment, which included \$26.3 million and \$24.4 million of revenue for the real estate taxes paid by our tenants on the leased properties.
+For the three months ended June 30, 2015 and 2014, rental income was \$111.2 million and \$109.7 million, respectively, for our GLP Capital segment, which included \$12.9 million and \$12.4 million of revenue for the real estate taxes paid by our tenants on the leased properties.
+For the six months ended June 30, 2015 and 2014, rental income was \$222.1 million and \$217.8 million, respectively, for our GLP Capital segment, which included \$26.3 million and \$24.4 million of revenue for the real estate taxes paid by our tenants on the leased properties.
 In accordance with ASC 605, the Company is required to present the real estate taxes paid by its tenants on the leased properties as revenue with an offsetting expense on its consolidated statement of operations, as the Company believes it is the primary obligor.

-Rental revenue increased \$5.5 million or 4.6% for the three months ended June 30, 2015, as compared to the three months ended June 30, 2014, primarily due to the addition of the Dayton Raceway and Mahoning Valley Race Course facilities to the Master Lease during the second half of 2014, as well as the impact of the Penn rent escalator pursuant to the Master Lease (effective November 1, 2014).
-Rental revenue increased \$12.2 million or 5.1% for the six months ended June 30, 2015, as compared to the six months ended June 30, 2014, primarily for the reasons described above.
-The addition of Dayton Raceway and Mahoning Valley Race Course to the Master Lease resulted in additional rental revenue of approximately \$4.7 million and \$9.4 million, respectively, for the three and six months ended June 30, 2015, as compared to the three and six months ended June 30, 2014.
-This was partially offset by the closure of the Argosy Casino Sioux City in July 2014, which reduced rental revenue by approximately \$1.6 million and \$3.1 million, respectively, for the three and six months ended June 30, 2015 as compared to the corresponding period in the prior year.
+Rental revenue increased \$1.5 million or 1.4% for the three months ended June 30, 2015, as compared to the three months ended June 30, 2014, primarily due to the addition of the Dayton Raceway and Mahoning Valley Race Course facilities to the Master Lease during the second half of 2014, as well as the impact of the Penn rent escalator pursuant to the Master Lease (effective November 1, 2014), partially offset by the closure of the Argosy Casino Sioux City in July 2014.
+Rental revenue increased \$4.3 million or 2.0% for the six months ended June 30, 2015, as compared to the six months ended June 30, 2014, primarily for the reasons described above.